A woman I unexpectedly bumped into inspired awe in me as I looked into the deeper side of her derangement. Now she lived in my mind.

 How could she banish from my thoughts when she unfurled to me the Beloved’s Magnificence even in a dull lamplight?
 Should I remain tight-lipped about my heartening encounter with what some of the “devotees” called her as an “insane” woman?

-Nobody seemed to put much attention on her every time she attended a gathering or snatched a sleep inside the mosque.
+Nobody seemed to put much attention on her every time (accordingly she visits the mosque anytime) she attended a gathering or snatched a sleep inside the mosque.
 She must have accepted the people’s treatment as if it was no more than she deserved.

 Now let us take a glimpse of the menacing but powerful stroke of her insanity.

-Albeit I missed the company of my fellow ums (all were in a vacation/others were engaged in private matters), a mentally unstable woman had perked me up on a Thursday night during the activity on Mi’raj (Prophet’s Ascension) at the Blue Mosque.
+Albeit I missed the company of my fellow moms (vacation mode), a mentally unstable woman had perked me up five years ago three days before my birthday, a Thursday night during the monthly activity at the Blue Mosque (Taguig City): Mi’raj (Prophet’s Ascension).

 As I wended my way out after my night prayer, the presence of a giggling woman, seated alone in an armchair alongside the hallway of the mosque, caught my attention.
 She was of small build in her thirties with a bony facial feature.
 She was dressed in a colorful striped shirt and old slack.

 I stopped for a moment and greeted her.
 She flashed a warm smile, murmured to her right side and giggled with sheer delight.
 Suddenly she raved about many things and talked incoherently.
 I failed to comprehend what she said but the book (The Torah) in her armchair did not escape my watchful eye.

 She murmured and continuously peered upward at the wooden carved design of the main entrance, facing her.
 Then she looked up at me, smiled and murmured to her right side as if she was in a conversation with someone else.